Billions Recovered for Clients | Over 50 Years of Experience | No Fee Unless We Win

 A wrongful death attorney who knows New York construction law can identify all the parties who may share responsibility for a fatal accident.
 This often includes property owners, general contractors, subcontractors, and equipment manufacturers.

-What Compensation Can My Family Recover in a NYC Wrongful Death Case?
+Can Punitive Damages Be Recovered in a New York Wrongful Death Case?

 How Long Do I Have to File a Wrongful Death Claim in NYC?